 Is 200 hours of training enough to teach yoga?

-200 hours of yoga teacher training comprises the foundational education necessary for yoga teachers to skillfully guide students through yoga classes.
+200 hours of yoga teacher training comprise the foundational education necessary for yoga teachers to skillfully guide students through yoga classes.
 So yes, 200 hours of yoga teacher training is enough to teach yoga.

 Consider 200 hour yoga teacher training to be the foundational yoga teacher training.
 200 hours equips you with the required skills and knowledge to begin instructing students.
 From your 200 hour training, you build.